What is wet plate collodion photography?

 I offer several options for portraits.
 Firstly you can select what material you would like your portrait to be taken on.

 - Aluminum (Tintype) – this is the cheapest material and also light weight

 - Glass (Ambrotype) – this is more expensive as it is labor intensive, and also the cost/availability of certain glass.
 I offer clear and also colored glass such as black or ruby.
 Glass plates are a premium product.

 Once you have decided on the material then you can decide of the size image you would like.
 Please check my pricing for more details.

 For those who want something truly unique stretch to the 16×20 inch plate which is a rare format and allow me to capture a person 1:1 ratio life size!

 I use large format cameras with large lens to capture detailed portraits.
 The ages range from 1900 to 2017.

 Where are you based?

-I am located in Hamilton Square, NJ and I am flexible with session times.
+I am located in Hamilton Square, New Jersey, by appointment only.
+I am flexible with session times.